nikkxll/42-Inception/README.md

 # Inception

+## Preview

+This project involves setting up a small infrastructure composed of different services (NGINX, WordPress, MySQL) under specific rules using Docker and Docker Compose.

 ## Environment

 To set up and start container you have to set the environment first.
 To do this you need to create ```.env``` file in the ```srcs``` folder and add there following variables: